 Plasma Light Engine

-Ceravision's HEP plasma grow-lights use a light engine that has the flexibility to deliver spectral outputs tailored to suit particular plants and targeted outcomes.
-The UV from the UV420 is vital for quality crops.
-UV can enhance a crop's appearance, nutritional values and medicinal properties, and it can help reduce greenhouse costs and aid a more organic production regime.
+Ceravision's HEP plasma grow-lights can be dosed with different chemical to deliver spectral outputs tailored to suit particular plants and or targeted outcomes.
+The UV-B and UV-A from the UV420 is vital for quality crops.
+UV enhances a crop's quality and nutritional and medicinal properties.
+UV-B light can help reduce greenhouse chemical usage, organic cultivation .

-The ionCORE plasma light engine utilises Ceravision’s patented Quartz Radio Frequency (RF) technology and ultra-reliable magnetrons.
-With a compact and versatile form factor and the ability to change the combination of materials in the discharge chamber, the light engine can create specific spectral power distributions to meet specific needs.
-The small light source can be accurately and reproducibly positioned in a precisely designed optical environment to deliver as much light as possible to a target area.
+The plasma technology utilises Ceravision’s patented quartz radio frequency (RF) technology.
+With a compact and versatile form factor and the ability to change the combination of materials in the discharge chamber, numerous spectral outputs can be created to meet specific needs.
+The small light source can be accurately positioned in a precisely designed optical environment to deliver as much light as possible to a target area.

 HEP Plasma Point Source Light

 The plasma light point source is a single identifiable localised source 10mm diameter and 20mm length, the size of the end of a little finger.
 There are three main benefits of single point source lighting: